 Many employers understand the need for medical appointments.
 Documentation helps when you need time for:

-If you have a chronic condition that requires regular care or occasional time off, documentation helps protect your rights:
+If you have a chronic condition that requires regular care or occasional time off, documentation can give you the time you need to recover andtake care of your health.
+This includes getting a note for:

 Longer absences always require proper documentation, especially for: